JoshEZiegler/MLProjects/README.md

 | -------- | --------- | --------- | ---- |
 | *DotA 2* | 55.2%     | 58.6%     | 3.4% |
 | *LoL*    | 50.0%     | 53.4%     | 3.4% |

+I find it very interesting that the gain in accuracy was strictly equal.
+I would interpret this result as implying that the players in both of these game have equal ability to pick advantageous character matchups.
+Or, conversely, the players in these games have equal ability to overcome the advantages and disadvantages of a character matchup through their play within a match.

 The types of model used were either a simple linear model, or a vanilla deep neural network (with either indicator input or embedding input).